 - Clothing (base layers, underwear and socks)

 Icebreaker introduced Merino clothing in 1994 when they discovered the advantages of Merino wool which among other things include great breathability, odor-resistance and comfort/softness.
 Since, Icebreaker has grown into a brand with a great range of Merino products for outdoor enthusiasts.
 So, if you are looking for a new base layer, underwear or a pair of socks, look no further than Icebreaker.
 Icebreaker is also pretty good at mitigating the downsides of Merino wool (notably durability and drying time in comparison to synthetic fabrics) and thus many Icebreaker garments include a small percentage of nylon fibers for better durability and faster drying.
 Recently Icebreaker also released a line of mid-layers (insulation layers).
 However, we do not recommend Merino mid-layers because they are heavier and less durable than synthetic mid-layers.
 Nevertheless, nothing beats a base layer made of Merino wool.

-To suggest a few of the great products from Icebreaker, we can mention the Oasis base layer (included in our list of the Best Base Layers), Tech t-shirt (included in our list of the Best T-Shirts) and Anatomica Boxers.
+To suggest a few of the great products from Icebreaker, we can mention the Oasis base layer (included in our list of the Best Base Layers), Tech t-shirt (included in our list of the Best T-Shirts) and Anatomica Boxers (included in our list of the Best Hiking Underwear).
 Not sure if Merino wool is for you?
 Check out our article Merino wool vs. Polyester.

 Produces: Clothing, packs, footwear and technical equipment